ibm-xaas/rhel-to-qcow2/README.md

 *Tested and can be built only from Intel based MBP (x86_64) with the accelerator hvf due to rhel9.x deprecated qemu64 cpu model*

+* &#9745; rhel8.6 : OK, not necessary to add the accelerator but why not if the rest of them can be built only with the accelerator
 * &#9745; rhel8.7 : OK, not necessary to add the accelerator but why not if the rest of them can be built only with the accelerator
 * &#9745; rhel9.0 : https://bugzilla.redhat.com/show_bug.cgi?id=2060839
 * &#9745; rhel9.1 : https://bugzilla.redhat.com/show_bug.cgi?id=2060839